BananenJunki/NetPlug/README.md

 #Could I delete NetPlug?

-        When NetPlug is successfully installed on your system it is divided into 5 files, if one of them is deleted, your hard drive gets encrypted
+        When NetPlug is successfully installed on your system it is divided into 5 files, if one of them is deleted, your hard drive gets encrypted.

 ----------------------------------------------------------------------------------------------------------------------------------
     We do not support illegal activities like Distibutal Denial Of Service or other things.